dapr-in-prod/samples/README.md

 Before starting deployments, optionally execute these steps

-- set `LOCATION=westus` in `./infra/scripts/az-tfstate.sh` to the region you wish to place your Terraform state store
 - `az login` to your Azure account and set the desired subscription with `az account set -s {subscription-id}`
 - create a service principal e.g. with `az ad sp create-for-rbac --name "My Terraform Service Principal" --role="Contributor" --scopes="/subscriptions/$(az account show --query id -o tsv)"` to create and assign `Contributor` authorizations on the subscription currently set in Azure CLI
 - from the output like